MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 Use  Marker Metro's private [NuGet](http://docs.nuget.org/docs/start-here/installing-nuget) feed:
 [http://mmbuild1.cloudapp.net/httpAuth/app/nuget/v1/FeedService.svc/](http://mmbuild1.cloudapp.net/httpAuth/app/nuget/v1/FeedService.svc/)
-If you don't have personal account you can always use Disney's guest account:
+If you don't have personal account please see the Marker Metro wiki for login information.

-*Username*: Disney

-*Password*: Disney40cks

 This project repository incudes a NuGet folder in the root with *nuget.exe* and it can be used to setup sources and store passwords.
 To add Marker Metro's Private Feed and remember authentication you can use following command-line: